codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 are Codefresh built-in steps and will appear for most builds (you can create a pipeline that doesn't clone a git repository by default).
 The rest of the step names depend on your `codefresh.yml` (or the default step names provided by Codefresh)

-For each individual step you can see the running time as well the respective logs.
-You can expand each individual section by clicking on its name and copy its logs with the *copy to clipboard* at the bottom.
+Click on each step in order to see the respective log.

+You can expand each individual section by clicking on its name and copy its logs with the *copy to clipboard* at the top right corner of the log window.

+You can also search the logs by clicking at magnifying glass icon in the log window.

 ## Monitoring Pipelines outside the Codefresh UI